NOTE TO TEACHERS

 Write arguments to support claims in an analysis of substantive topics or texts using valid reasoning and relevant and sufficient evidence.

-?
+2. Consider Swaby’s explanation for the criteria she used to decide which scientists would be included in Headstrong.
+How did Rachel Swaby select the scientists to include in Headstrong?
 If you could add one scientist to the book, using Swaby’s existing criteria, which one would you include?
 Compose a thoughtful argument for their inclusion.
-3.

 In the section on Ada Lovelace, Swaby reflects that, “When her name is mentioned today, it’s meant as more than a tip of the hat; it’s a call to arms”(185).
 Shenhas become an example of female scientists who have not received credit for their contributions.
 As a class, develop a proposal for a school-wide celebration of Ada Lovelace Day.
 Present your proposal to the principal and/or academic leadership team and organize an event at your school.

 Resources to get you started can be found at http://findingada.com/about/